Oyl-Wallet/alkanes-contract-indexer/README.md

   - filters transactions for OP_RETURN outputs and logs the count
   - decodes Runestone/Protostone for OP_RETURN transactions and calls `alkanes_trace` per decoded protostone using 10-way batched parallelism
   - persists results in Postgres in a single transaction per block: upserts `AlkaneTransaction`, replaces `DecodedProtostone` and flattened per-event `TraceEvent` rows for affected `transactionId`s
 - **Postgres writes**: Batch, transactional, and indexable by `transactionId` across `AlkaneTransaction`, `DecodedProtostone`, and `TraceEvent`.
 Large batches are automatically chunked to stay within SQL bind parameter limits.
+Deletes for replacement use CTE+unnest for better plans on large arrays.
  - **Processed blocks tracking**: After each `process_block_sequential` completes, the service upserts into `ProcessedBlocks` with `(blockHeight, blockHash, timestamp, isProcessing=false)`.
 The timestamp comes from the first transaction's `status.block_time` in the block if available, otherwise `Utc::now()`.

 ### Repository Structure